Skip to main content

 Texas Statute of Limitations

-Dog Bite accidents in New Braunfels frequently occur along major corridors including I-35, SH-46, FM 306, Loop 337.
+Dog Bite cases in New Braunfels frequently arise along major corridors including I-35, SH-46, FM 306, Loop 337.
 New Braunfels has a population of over 100,000 residents and is one of the fastest-growing cities in the United States

-High-risk accident areas in New Braunfels include I-35 through New Braunfels (one of the most dangerous stretches of interstate in Texas), I-35 and SH-46 interchange, Loop 337 corridor, FM 306 (Canyon Lake area) between New Braunfels and Canyon Lake, Seguin Avenue and I-35 frontage road intersection.
-If you have been injured in a dog bite accident near any of these locations, our attorneys can help.
+High-risk areas in New Braunfels include I-35 through New Braunfels (one of the most dangerous stretches of interstate in Texas), I-35 and SH-46 interchange, Loop 337 corridor, FM 306 (Canyon Lake area) between New Braunfels and Canyon Lake, Seguin Avenue and I-35 frontage road intersection.
+If you have been injured near any of these locations, our attorneys can help.

 • The city sits between Austin and San Antonio on I-35, one of the most heavily traveled interstate corridors in Texas